TechShreyash/TGDrive/README.md

 </div>

 > **Note:** After updating the TG Drive code, clear your browser's cache to ensure the latest JavaScript files are loaded and run correctly.

+## TG Drive's Bot Mode

+TG Drive's Bot Mode is a new feature that allows you to upload files directly to your TG Drive website from a Telegram bot.
+Simply send or forward any file to the bot, and it will be uploaded to your TG Drive.
+You can also specify the folder where you want the files to be uploaded.

+To use this feature, you need to set the configuration variables `MAIN_BOT_TOKEN` and `TELEGRAM_ADMIN_IDS`.
+More information about these variables can be found in the [optional variables section](#optional-variables).

+Once these variables are set, users whose IDs are listed in `TELEGRAM_ADMIN_IDS` will have access to the bot.

+### Bot Commands
+- `/set_folder` - Set the folder for file uploads
+- `/current_folder` - Check the current folder

+### Quick Demo

+#### Uploading Files
+1. Open your main bot in Telegram.
+2. Send or forward a file to this bot, and it will be uploaded.
+By default, the file will be uploaded to the root folder (home page).

+#### Changing Folder for Uploading
+1. Send the `/set_folder` command and follow the instructions provided by the bot.

 ## Contributing